 We provide active and deferred members with an Annual Benefit Statement (ABS).
-They’re also known as a Total Reward Statements.
+They’re also known as Total Reward Statements (TRS) and can be accessed via Electronic Staff Record (ESR).

 You can watch our video for information about how to request an estimate of your NHS Pension:

 Download the video transcript (PDF: 143KB).